-The results of detailed item analysis and other statistical analysis of the results will be reported when the number of students who have taken the exam equals or exceeds 200.
-The reason for delaying an item response analysis is that this statistical procedure is very sensitive to sample size, with large samples being required to effectively measure item validity and reliability.
-Inferences that are based on small samples are not likely to be statistically robust.
-However, a Pearson product moment correlation was run on the scores, correlating cumulative GPA and test score.
-As expected, the correlation is positive and significant ( $\rho = 0.4497$ , probability =0.000000), meaning that students with higher GPAs tended to make higher scores on the assessment exam.
+A Pearson product moment correlation was run on the scores, correlating cumulative GPA and test score.
+As expected, the correlation is positive and significant ( $\varrho = 0.486$ , probability =0.000000), meaning that students with higher GPAs tended to make higher scores on the assessment exam.

-ANOVA results using the 171 students mean scores indicates that there is no statistically significant difference in scores based on gender.
-There is a difference by age, with more mature students (28 or older) making slightly higher scores on average than students in the middle grouping by age (between 22 and 28 years of age).
-The oldest and youngest groups of students have no statistically significant difference in scores, nor do the youngest group of students (less than or equal to 22 years old) have scores significantly different from the mean or from any other group of students by age.
-Accounting students obtained higher mean scores than did students in the Management and Marketing concentrations, but not statistically different than students in the Finance and General Business concentrations.
-The differences between the mean scores of all concentrations in the Business Administration are not statistically significant.
+ANOVA results using the 211 students mean scores indicates that there is no statistically significant difference in scores based on gender.
+There is a difference by age, with more mature students (28 or older) making slightly higher scores on average than students in the two younger groupings by age (between 22 and 28 years of age, and less than or equal to 22 years of age) F = 7.29, probability < 0.01.
+Accounting students obtained higher mean scores than did students in the Management and Marketing concentrations, but not statistically different than students in the Finance and General Business concentrations (F = 6.76, probability < 0.01).
+The differences between the mean scores of all concentrations in the Business Administration major are not statistically significant.
 The School of Business does not keep records of assessment exam scores based on students' race.